Tongue piercing

-A tongue piercing is a body piercing usually done directly through the center of the tongue.
-Since its decline in popularity around 2011, it has seen a recent upsurge making it now the second most popular piercing amongst young women aged 18-25 in 2019.
-It remains unpopular amongst men.
+A Tongue piercing is a type of body piercing usually done directly through the center of the tongue.
+Since its decline in popularity around 2011, it has seen a recent upsurge making it now the second most popular piercing amongst young women aged 16–25 in 2019.
+It has become quite unpopular amongst men, although in the 1990s and early 2000s, it was more popular for men than women to get and associated with punk culture.
 Midline tongue piercings, or one hole through the center of the tongue is the most common way to have the tongue pierced.

 History and culture

-Popular names for tongue piercing include tongue ring, which is a misnomer, as only rarely are rings worn in tongue piercings.
+The term "tongue ring" is often used to refer to tongue piercing, but this is not accurate as rings are rarely worn in tongue piercings.

-There is a history of ritual tongue piercing in both Aztec and Maya cultures, with illustrations of priests piercing their tongue and then either drawing blood from it or passing through rough cords designed to inflict pain.
-There is no evidence of permanent or long term tongue piercing in Aztec culture, however; despite the practice of many other permanent body modifications, it was done to honor the gods.
+There is a history of ritual tongue piercing in Aztec and Maya cultures.
+Priests would pierce their tongues and either draw blood from them or pass rough cords through to inflict pain.
+However, there is no evidence that the Aztecs practiced long-term or permanent tongue piercing, despite their use of other permanent body modifications, as it was done to honor their gods.

-Piercing the tongue has a long history in religious and performance practices.
-Mesoamericans such as the Aztecs practiced this as well as other perforations as a part of offerings to their deities.

-Asian Spirit Mediums of the Far East practiced tongue piercing as an offering and proof of trance state.
+Tongue piercing has a long history in religious and performance practices.
+The Mesoamericans, such as the Aztecs, practiced this type of piercing as part of offerings to their deities.
+Similarly, Spirit Mediums in certain Australian tribes would practice tongue piercing as an offering and as a way to demonstrate their trance state.

 From the turn of the 20th century, Western carnies borrowed many of their sideshow tricks from fakirs bringing to American and European audiences their first glimpses of tongue piercing.

 Permanent or long term piercing of the tongue is part of the resurgence of body piercing in contemporary society.
 The ready availability of high quality, surgical steel barbell style jewelry is associated with the emergence of this piercing in the 1980s.
 As with many piercing innovations, the origin of this piercing is associated with Gauntlet, the first professional body piercing studio in the United States, formerly located in Los Angeles, California.

-Tattoo Samy appeared in PFIQ (the first publication about body piercing) in issues #18 (1983) and #19 as the magazine’s first documented tongue piercing.
+Tattoo Samy appeared in PFIQ (the first publication about body piercing) in issues #18 (1983) and #19 as the magazine's first documented tongue piercing.

-Elayne Angel, the first person awarded the Master Piercer's certificate by Jim Ward, body piercing pioneer and founder of Gauntlet, helped popularize this type of piercing.
+Elayne Angel, the first person awarded the Master Piercer's certificate by Jim Ward, body piercing pioneer, and founder of Gauntlet, helped popularize this type of piercing.